 When you have reached the last sheet, you will be asked whether to create a new one.

-Confirm and save the empty sheet- Hint: Your working directory must contain one
+Confirm and save the empty sheet- Hint: Your working directory must contain at least

-sheet in file 1.sht (may be empty) or VISUAL will abort.
+an empty sheet in file 1.sht or VISUAL will abort.

 Q: How do I realize large applications with multiple identical components ?